ahmedmani/Phoenix-Bot-2.0/README.md

 # Phoenix-Bot-2.0

-this is a rewrite of phoenux bot a bot that auto checksout on walmart bestbuy and amazon this project is not maintained
+this is a rewrite of phoenix bot a bot that auto checksout on walmart bestbuy and amazon this project is not maintained